License agreement for the use of the MailUp Platform

 3. the use of applications/functions such as SMTP+, SMTP Relay, Fast Email, Instant SMTP, WebService/API to send massive messages with commercial/marketing/promotional contents provided by third parties or DEM, EDM, direct emailing, direct email marketing;

-4. the mailing of material falling under any of the following categories: (a) obscene material or material that promotes pedophilia; (b) offensive material or material with immoral purposes; (c) material with purposes contrary to the public order; (d) material that harms third party rights; (e) material protected by copyright (for example, books and/or publications or parts of them); (f) material held illegally (for example, pirated software, unauthorized copies, etc.); (g) information or databases which do not comply with the current legal framework of the country of receipt and/or origin of the messages, or messages which do not comply with Italian law; (h) material that incites violence or hate; (i) materia that sells or promotes services or goods that are illegal in the country of reception and/or origin of the messages, or messages that in any case do not comply with Italian law; (j) materials that introduce viruses, trojans or other damaging or illegal software; (k) messages that pertain to services or products such as escort and dating services; pornography or other sexually explicit contents; pharmaceutical products, work from home, make money on online, and lead generation opportunities; online trading, day trading tips, or stock market-related content; gambling services or products; multi-level marketing; affiliate marketing; credit repair and get out of debt opportunities; cortgages and loans; nutritional, herbal, and vitamin supplements; adult novelty items or references; (l) material considered “dubious” in MailUp’s absolute discretion.
+4. the sending of material that falls into one of the following categories: (a) obscene and/or child pornography; (b) offensive material or material with purposes contrary to morality; (c) material with purposes contrary to public order; (d) material that infringes the rights of third parties; (e) material protected by copyright (e.g., books and/or publications or parts thereof or anything else); (f) illegally possessed material (e.g., pirated software, unauthorised copies, etc.); (g) information or databases that contravene current pirated software, unauthorised copies, etc.); (g) information or databases in conflict with current legislation in the country of reception and/or origin of the messages or in any case in conflict with Italian legislation; (h) material that incites violence or hatred; (i) material that sells and promotes services or goods that are illegal in the country of reception and/or origin of the messages or in any case in conflict with Italian law; (j) material introducing viruses, trojans or other harmful and illegal software; (k) messages referring to: services or products such as escort and dating services; pornography or other sexually explicit content; pharmaceutical products; work from home, online earning opportunities and lead generation; online trading, day trading tips, or stock market related content; gambling services or products; multi-level marketing affiliate marketing; credit repair and debt settlement opportunities; mortgages and loans; dietary, herbal and vitamin supplements; erotic items or references to erotic games; (l) material that is otherwise deemed to violate applicable law and/or offend public order and/or morality, in MailUp’s sole discretion.

 In all such cases, MailUp reserves the right to reduce the mailing speed until the risk of further violations has been excluded, or to immediately and definitively block access to and use of the MailUp® Platform and/or to declare the automatic termination of the Agreement by law due to breach in accordance with art.
 8.7 of this Agreement.